-EARLY IDENTIFICATION RECOGNISING AND RESPONDING TO SAFEGUARDING NEEDS this information is passed on to staff to promote improvement in respect of safeguarding.
-As part of our ongoing culture of vigilance and development we will share learning and responses from any other relevant issues to ensure we are offering the safest environment for our pupils and staff.
+EARLY IDENTIFICATION RECOGNISING AND RESPONDING TO SAFEGUARDING NEEDS

+The nursery acknowledges the findings of Serious Case Reviews, local learning reviews and audits.
+Findings are shared with all staff as part of a culture of improvement and learning.
+The DSL ensures she has information from SSCP in relation to learning reviews and ensures this information is passed on to staff to promote improvement in respect of safeguarding.
+As part of our ongoing culture of vigilance and development we will share learning and responses from any other relevant issues to ensure we are offering the safest environment for our children and staff.